anchpop/wise_mans_haskell/book.md

     "Monoids!"
     ```

 Hopefully, this should give you an intuition for monoids.
 Since we're in a chapter about typeclasses, you might be confused.
 Being a monoid seems to be a property about operators, what does this have to do with types?
 Well, I mislead you somewhat.
-What we should have said was, `String`s form a monoid under `++`.
+The correct phrasing would be to say that `String`s form a monoid under `++`.
 It's the type that's the monoid, not the operator.
 Of course, one type can be a monoid under multiple operations, but in Haskell, we usually single out one operation to be "the" operation for that monoid.
 For example, `String`s have `++`, so `String` is a monoid.

 Here's how the `Monoid` typeclass is defined: